Buying Used Espresso Machines & Grinders – Kev’s Guide

 There’s the Sage Duo Temp Pro, too – and while I wouldn’t suggest this new, I think it’s worth looking at used.

-Used though, you can find them from around £130 upwards – so potentially in fact good value for money.
+Used though, you can find them from around £130 upwards – so potentially basically good value for money.

-Next, we have the Sage integrated coffee grinder machines, the Sage Barista Express & Barista Pro – these are more money, but they include the mill.
+Next, we have the Sage integrated grinder machines, the Sage Barista Express & Barista Pro – these are more money, but they include the coffee grinder.

 Sage Barista Express Review

-I have reviewed the Barista Express, above, and I’ve really got the Barista Pro right now – Sage have sent it me on loan to review, and in a nutshell, I enjoy it!
-It doesn’t have the pressure gauge, which the Barista Express does, nevertheless it does have a shot timer, it has 30 grind settings, I think it’s the majority of machine for the money.
+I have reviewed the Barista Express, above, and I’ve actually got the Barista Pro right now – Sage have sent it me on loan to review, and in a nutshell, I love it!
+It doesn’t have the pressure gauge, which the Barista Express does, nevertheless it does have a shot timer, it has 30 grind settings, I think it’s most machine for the money.

 Sage Barista Pro in my Kitchen.